tkych/quicksearch/README.md

 ? is abbreviation wrapper for function QUICKSEARCH.
 _search-word_ must be a string, number or symbol.
-_options_ must be a non-negative integer (as Cut-Off) or-and some keywords which consists of some Option-Chars.
+_options_ must be a non-negative integer (as Cut-Off) and/or some keywords which consists of some Option-Chars.

 ##### Examples: